digital-raven/qt-docker/README.md

   I think that was stupid so I've added it back in.
 It seems quite obvious to me that a QT developer would be interested in having access to aqt within their container since it was, personally, the first utility I attempted to reach for to pull in missing QT modules my project needed.
 - It also does not pre-install any additional, and quite useful, QT modules.
-Since these containers are development containers I thought that was a bit odd not to do that.
+Since these are development containers I found their absence inconvenient.

 The directory structure of this repository mirrors that of the state-of-the-art's, and the versioning scheme of the underlying containers is `<QT-version>-<My Version>`.
 Archived images for these releases